rafalmaciasz/ML_projects/README.md

 # ML_projects

-projects can be run on a docker container by command: docker run -it --rm -v //<realpath>:/tf/notebooks -p 8888:8888 tensorflow/tensorflow:latest-jupyter
+Projects can be run on a docker container by command:

+  docker run -it --rm -v //PATH_ON_DISK:/tf/notebooks -p 8888:8888 tensorflow/tensorflow:latest-jupyter